Elizabeth Murray Artist Residency by Collar Works

 In 2017, the Murray-Holman family partnered with Collar Works to design a summer residency program for visual artists.

-After several months of planning and organizing, Collar Works successfully launched its pilot Residency year with 20 artists, and is now seeking funds to support future years of programming.
+After several months of planning and organizing, Collar Works successfully launched its pilot residency in 2018 with 20 artists, and is now seeking funds to support future years of programming.